ServiceWeaver/weaver/website/docs.md

 A config file may additionally contain deployer-specific configuration sections, which allow you to configure the execution when a given deployer is used.
-For example, the following multiprocess config will enable `mTLS` communication between components when the application is deployed using the [multiprocess](#multiprocess) deployer:
+For example, the following multiprocess config will enable encrypted secure communication via `mTLS` between components when the application is deployed using the [multiprocess](#multiprocess) deployer:

 ```toml